Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach

 Previous attempts \cite{bailis, recent} at Monopoly overlook these complexities and consider a simplified version of the game.
 In both, the authors model Monopoly as a Markov Decision Process (MDP).\cite{bailis} gives a novel representation for the state space. \cite{recent} find that a higher-dimensional representation of the state improves the learning agent's performance.
 However, both these attempts consider a very limited set of actions: \textit{buy, sell, do nothing} in case of \cite{bailis} and only \textit{buy, do nothing} in case of \cite{recent}.
 Unlike previous attempts, we do not simplify the action space in Monopoly.
 Instead, we consider all possible actions (\Cref{table_action_type}), including trades, to make the game as realistic as possible.
 This consideration makes the task more challenging since we now need to deal with a high-dimensional action space.

 We observe that neither of the earlier state representations contains enough information for the agent to learn winning strategies for Monopoly when considering all the actions.
 To deal with the high-dimensional action space, we develop an enhanced state space that provides a higher representation power and helps the agent consistently get high win rates against other fixed-policy baseline agents. \cite{recent} use a sparse reward function where the agent receives a reward at the end of each game.
 Our experiments show that a sparse reward function is not ideal and cannot handle the complexities accompanying the full version of Monopoly. \cite{bailis} use a dense reward function where the agent receives a reward within a game after taking any action.
-We formulate a dense reward function that performs better than one given by \cite{bailis}.
-Our experiments show that we get the best performance by combining the dense and sparse reward functions.
-We develop a DRL agent that consistently wins 25\% more games than the best fixed-policy agent.
+We formulate a dense reward function that performs better than the one given by \cite{bailis}.